Saturday, 17 June 2006

 Once on the road, it was only an hour or so until we saw the church and houses of Sommant rising ahead of us across the fields, backed by a wall of forest.

 The camping was in the grounds of a château, reached by a long driveway.
-On either side, amongst the crowding trees, were massive stacks of logs arranged as walls.
+On either side, among the crowding trees, were massive stacks of logs arranged as walls.

-Reaching a clearing, we saw an unkempt lawn, where a double circular stone staircase led up to a monumental grey pile, still majestic although now very dilapidated.
+Reaching a clearing, we saw an unkempt lawn, beyond which a double staircase led up to a monumental grey pile, still majestic although now very dilapidated.

 Its roofs and turrets, patterned with Burgundian enamel tiles, shone freshly above the general decrepitude.